astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/mindsetattitude/selfcare.md

 or anything that helps **you** feel good.
 (We just had a section on saying no - and for the record, I would classify saying no to things and building boundaries as self care!)
 I am by no means a health expert, but I feel like this is important to bring up because, as mentioned, it often gets neglected or brushed aside.

+> The light-soaked days are coming. - John Green

 ## Caring for others

 Definitely care about yourself and treat yourself with kindness, but once you